Appeals Policy and Process (effective 6 May 2021)

 - Upon request by you, your submission will be forwarded to an Independent Reviewer who considers appeals against OET Appeals Committee decisions.
 An Independent Reviewer is a suitably qualified external consultant with relevant experience.

-- You will be notified in writing of the Independent Reviewer’s decision within six weeks of your submission of the OET Appeal Request Form.
+- You will be notified in writing of the Independent Reviewer’s decision within three weeks of your submission of the OET Appeal Request Form.

-- Consideration of an appeal by the Independent Reviewer concludes the Cambridge English Language Assessment appeals procedure.
+- Consideration of an appeal by the Independent Reviewer concludes the OET appeals procedure.

 How to lodge a Stage 2 Appeal